orangejuice/blog/data/activity/movie-香火-2003/record.en.md

   subtitle: 2003 / Mainland China / Drama / Ning Hao / Li Qiang
 ---

 I've seen it before.
-Low-budget film production with a distinct sense of era.
-The content is quite interesting, a strange experience of a monk's life created for the restoration of a Buddha statue.
-However, the picture quality is too low, and the subtitles are not clear, making it difficult to watch.
+It's a low-budget movie with a real sense of the era.
+The content is quite interesting, about a monk's bizarre experience in repairing a Buddha statue.
+The picture quality is too low, and the subtitles are not clear, making it hard to watch.